Grid Multifactor Authentication

 - Once all 4 values have been correctly entered, you will be automatically logged in to your LastPass account.

 If you have misplaced your Grid or feel it has been compromised, you can click I've lost my grid on the Multifactor Authentication window.
 Once redirected, you can enter your LastPass email address and click Send Email to be sent an email with a set of instructions on how to disable Multifactor Authentication.
 If you do not receive an email, you may have a secondary security email enabled where the email was sent instead, and/or check your spam/junk email filters.
-If you are an Enterprise user, contact your LastPass Administrator to disable it for you.
+If you are an Enterprise user, your account may have policies enforced that prevent disabling Multifactor Authentication via email.
+For these users, please contact your LastPass admin to disable it for you.